-New development is set within the sloping landscape and reflects the semi-rural character of low scale, 1-2 storey dwellings with a contemporary architectural style that utilises natural materials and a muted colour palette of earthen and bush tones.
+New development is set within the sloping landscape and reflects the semi-rural character of low scale, 1-2 storey dwellings with a contemporary architectural style that utilises natural materials with muted tones and colours.

-New development provides significant front and side setbacks to allow for the retention and continued planting of indigenous and native vegetation, canopy and amenity trees.
+New development provides significant front and side setbacks to allow for the retention and continued planting of indigenous and native vegetation and canopy trees.